The Art of Asset Location

 What Is Asset Location?

 We can begin by looking at what asset location is not: It should not be confused with asset allocation.
-They’re related, but kind of in that same way you’re related to that distant cousin whose name you can never remember.
+They’re related, but in the same way you’re related to that distant cousin whose name you can never remember.

 Asset allocation is how you divide up your money between separate asset classes.
 It is primarily focused on managing risk and returns.
 One example would be a 50/50 allocation, meaning your portfolio is 50% stocks and 50% bonds.
-You can also subdivide your stocks further into international or US, small or large companies, and so on.
+You can also subdivide your stocks into international or US, small or large companies, etc.

 Asset location is where you put your stocks, bonds, and other holdings within your taxable and tax-sheltered accounts.
-It is primarily focused on maximizing the total overall tax efficiency of your portfolio.
+It primarily focuses on maximizing your portfolio's total overall tax efficiency.

 Investing professionals are always disagreeing about something, but asset location is pretty much universally considered to be worth the extra effort.